AlishaMahanty/Shield-Insurance-Analytics/README.md

 - Estimated Settlement % by Age Group: Higher settlement rates in older age groups (65+: 74.3%, 51–65: 65.3%) indicate more claim activity or premium contributions.
 - Customer Distribution: The 31–40 age group contributes the largest customer base (11.5K), making it a critical segment for marketing and retention.
 - Age Group vs Sales Mode: Shows how each age group prefers different sales channels.
 For example, younger segments may prefer online channels, while older segments rely more on Offline-Agent.
-- Policy Preference by Age Group: Heatmap highlights the most popular policies by age group, revealing potential cross-selling and targeting opportunities.
+- Policy Preference by Age Group: It highlights the most popular policies by age group, revealing potential cross-selling and targeting opportunities.
-- Customer Trend by Age Group: Sankey/area chart shows how customer counts change over time across age groups, identifying growth trends and seasonality.
+- Customer Trend by Age Group: It shows how customer counts change over time across age groups, identifying growth trends and seasonality.

 #### Suggestions (what the business could act on):

 - Target Key Age Segments: Focus marketing campaigns on 31–40 and 65+ age groups to maximize engagement and revenue.
 - Optimize Sales Channels: Align channel strategies to customer preferences in each age group (online for younger, agent-based for older).
-- Policy Promotion: Use heatmap insights to promote top policies for each age group and identify gaps in coverage.
+- Policy Promotion: Use insights to promote top policies for each age group and identify gaps in coverage.
 - Monitor Settlements: Track high-settlement age groups to anticipate claims or adjust product offerings.
-- Visual Enhancements: Apply consistent color coding across all charts for age groups to improve clarity and quick insights.

 ## Key Learnings